tylim88/Firelord/README.md

 ✋🏻 Not only it safeguards your types, but it also stops you from making any incorrect implementation(use the wrapper incorrectly).

+💥 Even Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is typed, no more terror!

 ✨ Api closely resemble firestore api, low learning curve.

 🐉 Zero dependency.